-- a. ensure that PPOs will not normally be placed in Box 1 of an Arrest Report during their training cycles. - NOTE: If it is necessary for a PPO to be in Box 1 of an Arrest Report, the FTO will verbally explain the circumstances to the watch operations lieutenant upon review for the initial approval of probable cause. - b. ensure PPOs follow the Department directive titled "Traffic Court Citing and Scheduling" to ensure proper scheduling of traffic court cases. - c. contact 4-DATA and ask for technical support when a PPO has technical issues with Department equipment or applications. - d. when necessary for training purposes and authorized by the watch operations lieutenant, attend court with the PPO.
+- a. ensure that PPOs will not normally be placed in Box 1 of an Arrest Report during their training cycles. - NOTE: - If it is necessary for a PPO to be in Box 1 of an Arrest Report, the FTO will verbally explain the circumstances to the watch operations lieutenant upon review for the initial approval of probable cause. - b. ensure PPOs follow the Department directive titled "Traffic Court Citing and Scheduling" to ensure proper scheduling of traffic court cases. - c. contact 4-DATA and ask for technical support when a PPO has technical issues with Department equipment or applications. - d. when necessary for training purposes and authorized by the watch operations lieutenant, attend court with the PPO.
 The FTO and PPO should attend a minimum of one notified court call together.
 Multiple appearances are authorized.
-Additionally, PPOs can attend an FTO's court call under the same criteria. - NOTE: It is the responsibility of a district supervisor to add the FTO or PPO to the court notification in the automated court system if attending court with their PPO or FTO. - e. ensure the PPO uses the current training district as unit assigned when completing an Automated Overtime/Compensatory Time Report.
-The PPOs' time cards are retained at their training districts. - f. function as a trainer and conduct training as prescribed by the Training and Support Group in conjunction with Bureau of Patrol directives. - NOTE: If an FTO is directed to give roll call training by a supervisor, the FTO will be compensated for a half hour overtime if preparation time is required immediately prior to his or her of tour of duty. - g. complete the anonymous survey regarding the Field Training and Evaluation Program administered by the Bureau of Patrol quarterly. - 11.
-Removal of Police Officer Assigned as Field Training Officer a.
-When an FTO is deprived of PPO supervision rights and the corresponding compensation, the following procedure will be followed:
+Additionally, PPOs can attend an FTO's court call under the same criteria.

+NOTE: It is the responsibility of a district supervisor to add the FTO or PPO to the court notification in the automated court system if a PPO and FTO are attedning court together.

+- e. ensure the PPO uses the current training district as the unit assigned when completing an Automated Overtime/Compensatory Time Report.
+The PPOs' time cards are retained at their training districts. - f. function as a trainer and conduct training as prescribed by the Training and Support Group in conjunction with Bureau of Patrol directives.

+NOTE: If an FTO is directed to give roll call training by a supervisor, the FTO will be compensated for a half hour overtime if preparation time is required immediately prior to his or her of tour of duty.

+- g. complete the anonymous survey regarding the Field Training and Evaluation Program administered by the Bureau of Patrol quarterly. - 11.
+Removal of Police Officer Assigned as Field Training Officer